 - Clear weeds from cracks in paving and driveways before they get established.
 As you’d expect, I have just the tool for the job!

 I find it sad that so many people consider it ‘game over’ for their garden by the end of September.
 A well-tended, carefully planned garden can be a joy to behold well into October.
-This year has been exceptional, so if you feel the battle is already lost, start to clear and tidy, making space for bulbs, biennials and hardy annuals.
+If you feel the battle is already lost, start to clear and tidy, making space for bulbs, biennials and hardy annuals.
 Bare earth is not an attractive sight and an invitation for weeds to colonise, so try to have something planned for when beds and borders become vacant, even if it’s a simple green manure crop like grazing rye or winter vetch.

 Any experienced gardener will tell you that autumn is a terrific season for planting.
 The earth is warm, inviting plants to produce strong root systems before winter.
 Autumn weather is also comfortable for gardening - neither too hot nor too cold and not too soggy underfoot.